-Taking care of a lawn can often seem more complicated than an entire garden.
+Maintaining a lawn can often seem more complicated than maintaining a garden.

-Not only are weeds more likely to appear, but you don’t get the benefit of complimentary gardening.
-So regular application of herbicides is a must.
+Not only are weeds more likely to appear, but you don’t get the benefit of complementary gardening.
+So, regular application of herbicides is essential.

-The active ingredient in Roundup Pro is glyphosate, a non-selective post-emergent formula.
+The active ingredient in Roundup Pro is glyphosate, a non-selective post-emergent herbicide.

 What Is the Best Temperature to Spray Roundup?

-Roundup works best between 60° – 85° degrees Fahrenheit.
-But there are some rules to consider.
+Roundup works best between 60° and 85°F. But there are some rules to consider.

-These have to do with the seasonal type of turfgrass and the time it takes for Roundup to take effect.
+These relate to the seasonal type of turfgrass and the time it takes for Roundup to take effect.

 Grass Seasons